 This is a follow up story for Delicious Denver Food Tours.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Jessica Baumgart, and in 2017 I launched Delicious Denver Food Tours, a walking food and drink tour company in Denver, CO.
 My walking tours feature local restaurants and chefs, and we take guests behind the scenes at some of the best and most unique restaurants in the Mile High City.